Primary , Middle And Secondary School Curriculum 2019 - 20 (Phase 2, 3 & 4: Grades 1-10)

 The Primary Curriculum at TIA is driven by the natural curiosity amongst children as per appropriate age group.
 At Primary level, we integrate the curriculum with NCERT (National Council of Education, Research and Training).They share their experiences and ideas, enhance their sense of discipline and varied existence of community through interactions with different kinds of people and objects in their neighbourhood and environment.
 The curriculum recognizes the importance of developing the full potential of the child.
 It seeks to develop children spiritually and morally and to foster in each child an ethical sense that enables him/ her to acquire values on which they should base choices and form attitudes; it endeavors to equip children with the knowledge and skills that will serve them not only in their lives as children but later as adults; itis concerned to develop their capacity for creative expression and response; and it promotes their emotional and physical development.

 At this stage, between childhood and teenage, a greater ability for abstract thinking emerge in children.
-The focus on inquiry based learning continues, as do parallel in-depth explorations of subjects – Arabic , Islamic Studies, Biology, Physics and Chemistry; algebra, geometry and arithmetic; history, civics, geography; language and literature appreciation; art and music; and sports, which often culminate into integrated projects.
+It focuses on developing independent learners who are prepared to succeed in high school and beyond.
+At the middle school level we combine academic consistency with an extensive range of extra-curricular activities to meet the students’ need for learning and development at this stage.
+The focus on inquiry based learning continues, as do parallel in-depth explorations of subjects – Arabic , Islamic Studies, Biology, Physics and Chemistry; Algebra, Geometry and Arithmetic; History, Civics, Geography; Language and Literature appreciation; Art and Music; and Sports, which often culminate into integrated projects.

 Part II – A